Harvard Aviation Field

-Harvard Aviation Field was an airfield operational in the early-20th century in Quincy, Massachusetts.

-History
+Harvard Aviation Field was an airfield operational in the early-20th century near Quincy, Massachusetts., initially developed by the Harvard Aeronautical Society.
+It was notably used to host the Harvard-Boston Aero Meets of 1910–1912 as well as intercollegiate events.
+Following the death of pioneering aviatrix Harriet Quimby at the third Air Meet, no further major events were held.
+The airfield evolved into a US Navy aviation base by 1917, the Squantum Naval Air Station, until its closure in 1953 and the property sold in 1956.
+The site is now part of Squantum Point Park, created in 2001 and managed by the state of Massachusetts.

+Location
-In 1910 the Harvard Aeronautical Society leased an undeveloped 500 acre parcel of marshland and upland located on the Squantum Peninsula from the New York, New Haven and Hartford Railroad and named it Harvard Aviation Field.
-It used the airfield to hold the 1910 and 1911 Harvard-Boston Aero Meets.
-In addition, other groups used the Harvard Aviation Field for the first Intercollegiate Glider Meet in 1911, as well as for the ill-fated 1912 Boston Air Meet.

-The airfield's location on the Harvard 1910 meet posters was given as Atlantic, Massachusetts, and the railroad station nearest the field was also called Atlantic.
-This station was just after the old Neponset station on the New Haven Railroad line (Old Colony Railroad branch) and right before the modern day Red Line North Quincy Station.
+The Harvard Aeronautical Society, formed in 1909, quickly outgrew their original testing site near campus, across the Charles River at Soldiers Field.
+In 1910, they leased an undeveloped 500 acre parcel of marshland and upland located on the Squantum Peninsula, in the southern region of Boston Harbor, from the New York, New Haven and Hartford Railroad and named it Harvard Aviation Field.
+The airfield's location was given as "Atlantic, Massachusetts," and the railroad station nearest the field was also called Atlantic.
+This train station was just after the old Neponset station on the New Haven Railroad line (Old Colony Railroad branch) and right before the modern day Red Line North Quincy Station.